7 Incredible Things to Do in Amed, Bali

 7 Incredible Things to Do in Amed, Bali - Travel Lush

-Have you been to Amed?
+What are your favorite Amed attractions?
 Do you have any recommendations for other things to do in Amed?

 1. I highly recommend it, Hayley!
 It really is stunning and while it is sleepy, there’s still so much to do.
 I’m thinking of going back in a couple weeks.
 But I’m torn because there are so many places I’ve yet to discover in Bali and Indonesia 🙂